Steve Hackett: 1970–1977: Genesis

 In December 1970, Hackett placed an advertisement in Melody Maker in his search for a new band.
 It read: "Imaginative guitarist-writer seeks involvement with receptive musicians, determined to strive beyond existing stagnant music forms".
 In a 2021 interview, Hackett explained that, by 'stagnant', he meant a lack of inclusion among the different music genres in the 1970s.
 The ad was responded to by Genesis lead vocalist Peter Gabriel.
 Genesis, which also comprised keyboardist Tony Banks, bassist/guitarist Mike Rutherford and drummer Phil Collins, had lost founding guitarist Anthony Phillips and sought a new, permanent replacement to his temporary replacement Mick Barnard.
 Gabriel advised Hackett to listen to their last album Trespass (1970) before Hackett auditioned for the group.
-The audition was conducted by just Banks and Gabriel, since Rutherford was sick in bed.
-Rutherford later confessed that the reason Genesis had been having such a hard time finding a guitarist was that he was looking for someone with the same style and personality as Phillips, and that had he not been sick that day, Hackett would probably not have passed the audition.
+The audition was conducted by just Banks and Gabriel, since Rutherford was ill in bed.
+Rutherford later confessed that the reason Genesis had been having such a hard time finding a guitarist was that he was intent on finding someone with the same style and personality as Phillips and, had he not been unwell that day, Hackett would probably not have passed the audition.
+Rutherford and Hackett soon developed a close bond and rapport over inversion chords and unique guitar tunings.